Whimsy Stick

 How Often to Run Sessions

 For German Shepherds: once daily, 10 to 15 minutes.
 This produces consistent behavioral results for most working-line and sport-line GSDs.
 Working-line GSDs may benefit from a second shorter session (5 to 7 minutes) in the evening, particularly in the early weeks when baseline arousal is still high.
+For dogs whose intensity also shows up in herding breed patterns (some GSD lines lean heavily this way), the adjustments in that guide apply.

 Safety Rules for GSDs and Malinois